Akil-A/Teacher-Assistant/README.md

 This is a module of our project.
 For this module we have only implemented the admin section.

-We have used Spring MVC as a base framework, Hibernate to handle database entities and Spring Security for authentication.
+We have used the following Spring MVC as a base framework, Hibernate to handle database entities and Spring Security for authentication.

 **Server requirements**